naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This directive is used to specify a file in which a cached copy of <a href="configobject.html">object definitions</a> should be stored.
+This directive is used to specify a file in which a cached copy of
+<a href="configobject.html">object definitions</a> should be stored.

 The cache file is (re)created every time Naemon is (re)started and is used by the CGIs.

-It is intended to speed up config file caching in the CGIs and allow you to edit the source <a href="#cfg_file">object config files</a> while Naemon is running without affecting the output displayed in the CGIs.</p>
+It is intended to speed up config file caching in the CGIs and allow you to edit the source <a href="#cfg_file">object config files</a> while Naemon is running without affecting the output displayed in the CGIs.

 <a name="precached_object_file"></a>
 #### Precached Object File